Showing posts with label Making a better World. Show all posts

 B) Violence as Punishment

 Humans live in societies, and to live successfully together, societies create rules and laws so individuals don’t make the society worse by acting in their own self interest at the detriment of others.
 And with rules, comes enforcement and punishment, so that future bad behaviour is deterred.
 Historically, this punishment was some form of violence, whether it was a parent hitting a child, getting paraded around the village as a shameful offender, being banished, mutilated or executed.
 Societies around the world used violence as an acceptable method of punishment for the good of the whole.
-Today punishment is less violent, as children are taught how to behave by reward, verbal punishment and temporary banishment of toys or friends; and adults are fined or locked up in prison, but violence is still there in the background, as the ultimate threat.
+Today punishment is less violent, as children are taught how to behave by reward, verbal punishment and temporary banishment of smart phones or friends; and adults are fined or locked up in prison, but violence is still there in the background, as the ultimate threat.

 Could humans live in a world with only non violent punishments?
 To a certain extent this has already happened but if a prisoner is violent to the guards, force will be met with reasonable force, which is deemed acceptable by the law.
 But in this situation both the prisoner and the guards are worse off, so violence is futile but happens anyway.